saltyorg/docs/docs/saltbox/basics/basics.md

 ### Cloud Storage

 - Store media on cloud storage to save on local drive space.

+- As cloud storage providers tighten up their offerings in terms of available space, this aspect is getting less important.

 ### Can Choose Your Preferred Media Server Application